plivo/plivo-dotnet/README.md

 Plivo C#.NET Helper Library
 ===========================

+**Important:** A new version of the .NET SDK `4.0.0-beta1` is released as a public Beta and is now available on NuGet.
+Visit the [4.0 release branch](https://github.com/plivo/plivo-dotnet/tree/4.0) to know more.

 ## About

 __Plivo C#.NET Helper Library__ simplifies the process of making [Plivo API](http://plivo.com/docs/api/) calls and generating [Plivo XML](http://plivo.com/docs/xml/).